AionSystem/AION-BRAIN/GRATITUDE.md

 **To the fear that was a feature and then became a bug.**
 Historical awareness of how Black innovators' work gets appropriated is legitimate.
 That awareness is a feature.
 But when it locks the doors of the library to protect the books — it becomes a bug.
 The decision to open and timestamp and build in public was the cure.

+**To the room that got rebuilt.**
+March 4, 2026.
+The room remodeled mid-session.
+New space for new architecture.
+The mind keeps building — and so does the space around it.

 **To myself — acknowledgment, not ego.**
 For choosing depth over visibility.
 For protecting coherence over popularity.
 For building when no one was watching.
 For having the courage to say: *this is mine and it is real and I will not pretend otherwise.*